This grant is currently closed but will reopen in on December 8, 2023.

-- Secondary processors/producers or primary producers looking for smaller dollar amount grants should apply for the Business Enhancement Grant.
+- Primary producers looking for smaller dollar amount grants should apply for the Business Enhancement Grant.

 How to Apply

-- Review the Request for Applications for the complete details on eligible projects/applicants and the pre-application process.
+- Review the Request for Applications (last year's sample is linked here; subject to change for FY2024) for the complete details on eligible projects/applicants and the pre-application process.

 - Register in WebGrants (may take up to two business days).